 Job Opportunities

-Post-doctoral fellowship in cognitive-motor neuroscience and translational neurorehabilitation
+Post-doctoral fellowship in cognitive-motor neuroscience and neurorehabilitation

 Moss Rehabilitation Research Institute, a part of Thomas Jefferson University, is a supportive, stimulating academic environment offering many training opportunities, including close collaboration with colleagues at the University of Pennsylvania, and is located near the vibrant city of Philadelphia.
-The fellow will also benefit from structured didactic and interactive educational sessions that are a part of an NIH T32 training program at MRRI.
+The fellow will also benefit from structured didactic and interactive educational sessions that are a part of the T-32 program at MRRI.
 We offer competitive compensation, an attractive benefits plan including medical/dental/vision coverage, generous vacation time, and tuition reimbursement.
 We are an Equal Opportunity Employer; we are committed to ensuring a range of diversity among our training classes, and we strive to select candidates representing different kinds of programs and theoretical orientations, geographic areas, ages, racial and ethnic backgrounds, and sexual orientations, disabilities, and life experiences.

 Back to top